 Their shopping process is like a walk in a forest full of trees, one even more amazing than the other.
 Surely, customers want a tree, but most of all they want trustworthy information on the tree.
 Precisely this information is what drives their usage of smartphones and the way they consume information online, when shopping.
 From the clothing, they wear to the food they eat; product content levers an informed decision-making process.

 The effect of product content on omni-channel retail

 As soon as retailers realize the importance of providing product content such as images, price and product descriptions etc. they will see a huge impact on their omni-channel effectiveness.
 A good customer experience is a seamless one.
 Moreover, a seamless customer experience requires retailers to provide correct and consistent product content available across all channels or touch points.

->

-> The times where a consumer enters a physical store knowing less than the personnel are long gone.
+The times where a consumer enters a physical store knowing less than the personnel are long gone.
 In fact, customers pursue information all the time through different touch points: before, while and after visiting a store.
-Based on a survey conducted by Google in 2014 the majority of customers are searching for product information before visiting a store.
+Based on a survey conducted by Google the majority of customers are searching for product information before visiting a store.

->

-> Whatever you do as a retailer, there are two basic guidelines to always – yes, always keep in mind: 1. customers are lacking patience and 2. they are looking for convenience.
+Whatever you do as a retailer, there are two basic guidelines to always – yes, always keep in mind: 1. customers are lacking patience and 2. they are looking for convenience.
 It is therefore essential that retailers generate valuable product content with the below mentioned characteristics lumped together, in order to create the story of their product and increase customer experience:

 - Findable: Customers need to be able to navigate and find information on retailers’ websites as well as different search engines.